olahol/bf2asmjs/README.md

 ## Heap & Memory.

-Asm.js modules use instances of ArrayBuffer as heaps and then create "views" on it to address data.
+Asm.js modules use instances of ArrayBuffer as heaps and then create "views" on them to address data.
 As brainfucks cells are bytes I use the Uint8Array view.

 ## Input & Output

-`. ,` is done via FFI functions.
+`. ,` is done via the FFI.
+Default `.` is writing to an element with id `output`, default `,` is reading from an element with id `input`.